evidence-dev/evidence/sites/docs/docs/components/sankey-diagram.md

 ```markdown
 ```sql traffic_source
-select 'google' as source, 'all_traffic' as target, 100 as count union all select 'direct' as source, 'all_traffic' as target, 50 as count union all select 'facebook' as source, 'all_traffic' as target, 25 as count union all select 'bing' as source, 'all_traffic' as target, 25 as count union all select 'tiktok' as source, 'all_traffic' as target, 25 as count union all select 'twitter' as source, 'all_traffic' as target, 25 as count union all select 'linkedin' as source, 'all_traffic' as target, 25 as count union all select 'pinterest' as source, 'all_traffic' as target, 25 as count union all select 'all_traffic' as source, '/' as target, 50 as count union all select 'all_traffic' as source, '/docs' as target, 150 as count union all select 'all_traffic' as source, '/blog' as target, 25 as count union all select 'all_traffic' as source, '/about' as target, 75 as count ‍```
+select
+    channel as source,
+    'all_traffic' as target
+    count(user_id) as count
+from web_events
+group by 1,2

+union all

+select
+    'all_traffic' as source,
+    page_route as target
+    count(user_id) as count
+from web_events
+group by 1, 2
+‍```

 <SankeyChart